rmit-s3604433-sam-cullin/DBSystems-Assignment1/README.md

 ## Design
 In designing the heap I decided to go with fixed lengths for all fields to create a simpler workflow for reading and writing.
 After writing a script that could scan over all the rows in the CSV file.
 I was able to reduce the file to find the max byte lengths required for each field.
 With these values, I was able to create an entity class that defined each column and the required byte length.
 I then created a serialize and deserialize function in the class.
 These functions convert the row into binary and convert binary back into the row.
 Once I had these methods working I could then start on the paging.
 I need to add the page breaker to the end of each entity so when scanning the algorithm can check if this is the last entity in the page and continue onto the next page.

+### Design Update Version 2
+In the original the class responsible for serializing and deserializing the CSV rows where never uniquely distinguished the columns and the search functionally was a full-text search on each record this was useful for generic queries but will not work when building an index.
+For the index to work, I updated the class to deserialize the column and byte[] into a class containing all the fields of the CSV columns.
+This would then allow me to select a specific parameter/column to index.
+I also updated the class to extend the `dbEntity` class which will allow me to use the `dbEntityLoader` to save and load the records.
+The only logic that stayed the same from version one was the loading of the CSV file.

 ## Testing
 I tested reading and writing on several page sizes listed below.